 These are some of the other alternatives to a car insurance policy in Texas.
 However, you can never estimate the financial costs that you may have to bear in case you’re involved in an accident, hence buying an insurance policy is more beneficial than the options mentioned above.

-Premiums as Percentage of Income in Texas
+Rates as Percentage of Income in Texas

 In 2014, the monthly per capita disposable personal income in Texas was approximately $3,424 while the average monthly full coverage car insurance premium was $88.85.